tylerhartwig/Elmish.HotReload.Bolero/README.md

 ####Run with HotReloading

-1. Install the `bolerolive` tool with the following command `dotnet install -g bolero-live`
+1. Install the `bolero-live` tool with the following command `dotnet install -g bolero-live`
-2. Run `bolerolive` from your Bolero project directory.
+2. Run `bolero-live` from your Bolero project directory.

 ### How does this work?